Frequently Asked Questions

 Q. Who are the committee members?

 A. Fr.
-Thomas Molini, Bill Burnes, Mike Heithaus, Patrick McGinnis, Judy Murphy, Kevin Kozminske, Lee Hahnel, Marcus Adrian, Shawn McLain, James Backes, Monica Shripka, Jean Gruetzemacher, Tonya McEnery and Jenn Schmitt.
-We are seeking a special events manager and a follow-up manager to assist the committee as it moves into the campaign phase.
+Thomas Molini, Bill Burnes, Mike Heithaus, Patrick McGinnis, Judy Murphy, Kevin Kozminske, Lee Hahnel, Marcus Adrian, Shawn McLain, James Backes, Erin Backes, Monica Shripka, Jean Gruetzemacher, Tonya McEnery, Jenn Schmitt, Matt Sallaberry, Sarah Henderson, Cal Kennedy and Frank Delonjay.
+We are always seeking additional volunteers to help with the campaign.

 Q. How to help?